akin-holo/3mtt_dareyIO_REST-API_mini-08/README.md

 # Express.js Application

-A basic Express.js application that includes:
+A basic Express.js application featuring:
- - A root URL that returns a custom-styled `"Hello World!"` message
+ - A root URL that returns `Hello World!` message
- - A `/users` API with full CRUD functionality
+ - A `/items` API with full CRUD functionality
+ - Query filtering for item fields like `firstName`, `lastName`, or `description`
  - Middleware for parsing JSON
  - Proper error handling for unknown routes and bad requests
  - Input validation using `express-validator`
+ - File-based data persistence using `fs` (`itemsData.json`) for in-memory

 ## Features
 - Create, Read, Update, Delete (CRUD) operations for user records